 Miikwan and Dez are best friends.
 Together, the teens navigate the challenges of growing up Indigenous in the city.
 However, when Dez’s grandmother becomes too sick to care for her, the threat of a group home looms, and Dez disappears.
 Will Dez’s community find her before it’s too late?
 Will Miikwan be able to cope if they don’t?

-Nimoshom and His Bus introduces readers to common Cree words and phrases.
-A glossary is included in the back of the book.
+Based on the author’s memories of her grandfather, Nimoshom is not your average bus driver.
+Nimoshom and His Bus introduces readers to common Cree words and phrases alongside the common childhood experience of riding the school bus.
+A Cree word list is included in the back of the book.

 A young girl notices things about her grandmother that make her curious.
 Why does her grandmother have long, braided hair and beautifully coloured clothing?
 Why does she speak Cree and spend so much time with her family?
 As she asks questions, her grandmother shares her experiences in a residential school, when these things were taken away.

 When eight-year-old Irene is removed from her First Nations family to live in a residential school she is confused, frightened, and homesick.
 She tries to remember who she is and where she came from.
 When she goes home for the summer, her parents decide never to send her and her brothers away again.
 But what will happen when they disobey the law?